Mennauu/d3-oba-books-by-lang-year/README.md

 ![map](/images/map.png)

 After that I made a dynamic grouped bar chart which was based on the xAsis having years.
 It took me quite some time to figure out how to make it dynamic.
 In the end I could just add a country and amounts per year in the data file and it would add a new bar to the group for each year.
-Well, that was a big waste of time, lol.
+Well, that was a big waste of time.
 I didn't need that at all in the chart that I was going to make based off the idea I had.
 I still thought it was cool though, because I did manage to pull it off.
+Guess it wasn't a waste of time after all.

 ![grouped bars](/images/grouped-bars.png)